Final Fantasy VIII is a Weird Game

 For many, the Dragon Warrior/Quest franchise has a great deal of meaning, nostalgia and history.
 I remember playing Dragon Warrior on the NES when I was a young whippersnapper.
 I also remember that when faced with a choice at the end of joining the last boss or killing him, I decided to join him.
 The screen acquired an orange glow and my Nintendo froze.
 Was that what was supposed to happen?
 After my orange experience, I never touched a Dragon Warrior game again.

 Dragon Quest IV, a Square Enix port of the original to the DS, presented an opportunity to reacquaint myself with the franchise.
 Having just run through the remake of Final Fantasy IV, I had high hopes that Square Enix would have scrubbed through the original and done away with any lingering issues to create a superior RPG experience, as they had in FFIV.
-While the makeover was not as extreme as FFIV received, the original game experience has enough strengths to compete with today’s DS RPG options. → I am become game, destroyer of words.
+While the makeover was not as extreme as FFIV received, the original game experience has enough strengths to compete with today’s DS RPG options. → Screw Jesus, this article’s the real deal

 Review – Tales of Symphonia: Dawn of the New World